bcgov/platform-services-registry/api/README.md

 2. Set the `OpenShiftServerURL` to your OpenShift console URL.
 3. Set the `OpenShiftToken` to the access token created by Step 1; you'll find a newly minted secret with the relevant token.

-### Pro Tip 🤓
+### ProTip 🤓

 The workflow has CodeClimate integrated.
-Either setup your own CodeClimate instance or remove the reference in yur forked repo.
+Either setup your own CodeClimate instance or remove the reference in your forked repo.

 ## Deploying the API